-The power outputs are protected against fault conditions in normal and fail mode in case of:
+The power outputs are protected against fault conditions in Normal and Fail mode in case of:

 - overload conditions

 - harness short-circuit

-- overcurrent protection against ultra-low resistive short-circuit conditions thanks to smart overcurrent profile and severe short-circuit protection
+- overcurrent protection against ultra-low resistive short-circuit conditions due to a smart overcurrent profile and severe short-circuit protection

 - overtemperature protection including overtemperature warning

 - under and overvoltage protections

 - charge pump monitoring

-- reverse battery protection
+- reverse polarity protection

 In case a fault condition is detected, the corresponding output is commanded off immediately after the deglitch time $t{\text{FAULT SD}}$.

-The turn-off in case of a fault shutdown (OCHI1, OCHI2, OCHI3, OCLO, OTS, UV, CPF, Oloff) is provided by the FTO feature (fast turn-off).
+The turn off in case of a fault shutdown (OCHI1, OCHI2, OCHI3, OCLO, OTS, UV, CPF, Oloff) is provided by the FTO feature (fast turn off).
 The FTO:

-- does not use edge shaping - is provided with high slew rate to minimize the output turn-off time $t{\text{OUTPUT SD}}$, in regards to the detected fault - uses a latch which keeps the FTO active during an undervoltage condition ($0 \leq V{\text{BAT}} \leq V{\text{BAT UVF}}$)
+- does not use edge shaping - is provided with high slew rate to minimize the output turn-off time $t{\text{OUTPUT SD}}$, in regards to the detected fault - uses a latch which keeps the FTO active during an undervoltage condition ($0 \leq V{\text{PWR}} \leq V{\text{PWR UVF}}$)

-Figure 11.
+Figure 12.
 Power output switching in nominal operation and in case of fault